How to Have a Frugal $42 Weekly Grocery Budget

 And the answer is not couponing (which will probably surprise those of you who know that Phillip and I used to own a couponing blog).

-And the answer is not a perfect meal plan, or even to just live on ramen noodles.
+And the answer is not a perfect meal plan, or even just living on ramen noodles.

 A Frugal Grocery Budget